 The only device information collected by DeMatha is the user name, google account, device model, operating system, sync status, and approval status.
 This information is used internally for statistical purposes and is never shared.

 DeMatha policy requires that users set a password on their device.
-This can be in the form of a pass-code, text password, or screen lock.
+This can be in the form of a passcode, password, or screen lock.
 This policy protects the users device as well as any personal DeMatha data that may be on the device.

 Android and iOS Settings